 photography by TLC

-This is not a drill: the hit show that instigated America’s love for redecorating shows and was a television mainstay in the early 2000s is officially coming back—and it's going to feature a lot of familiar faces.
+This is not a drill: The hit show that instigated America’s love for redecorating shows and was a television mainstay in the early 2000s is officially coming back—and it's going to feature a lot of familiar faces.
 TLC is not only re-launching the beloved show Trading Spaces after a 10-year hiatus: Our favorite designers are back to join the gig, too.

 The network announced in July that original host Paige Davis would be making a return, but until now, we haven't had many details on how the reboot will compare to the original.
 Fans of the show (which ran from 2000 to 2008) will be pleased to hear that many of the same design professionals will be returning to help the newest batch of neighbors swap houses to redecorate on a budget.

 It was confirmed earlier this week that now famous carpenters, Ty Pennington and Carter Oosterhouse, will be returning—along with some assistance from several of the original designers.
 Decorators Doug Wilson, Genevieve Gorder, Hildi Santo-Tomas, Vern Yip, Frank Bielic, and Laurie Smith have all also signed on to participate in some way.

 And as excited as we are to welcome back our favorites, the new Trading Spaces reboot will be introducing some fresh faces into the fold as well.
 HGTV fans are sure to recognize a few of the new editions—Sabrina Soto, John Gidding, and Kahi Lee—who all have experience in the television and design worlds, in addition to already having appeared on several home improvement shows.